Mr. John Cooper

 A non-profit corporation governed by a board of trustees

 , Cooper earned its first accreditation by the Independent Schools Association of the Southwest (ISAS) in 1998.
-That accreditation was renewed again in 2008.
+That accreditation was renewed again in 2008 and 2018.
 The School also holds memberships in the National Association of Independent Schools (NAIS), the National Association of College Admissions Counselors (NACAC), the College Entrance Examination Board (CEEB), and the Education Records Bureau (ERB).

 MS/US Academic Building Construction